airavata-courses/kr2/README.md

 please run the following command to install the dependencies

+"Assuming python 3 is already installed"

-pip install -r requirements.txt
+pip3 install -r requirements.txt

 execute the command to start the flask server

-python server.py
+python3 server.py